 If you plan to keep your next iPad for a long time you should consider buying the iPad mini 5.

-If you're the type of person that likes to hold onto your gadgets for three plus years, buying a model from the current generation has a lot of appeal.
+If you're the type of person that likes to hold onto your gadgets for multiple years, buying a model from the current generation has a lot of appeal.

-Apple didn't confirm this with the device, but the iPad mini 5 should get four years (or more) of software support.
-That means 4+ years of new software features, security patches, and bug fixes.
+Apple didn't confirm this with the device, but the iPad mini 5 should get several more years of software support.
+That means years of new software features, security patches, and bug fixes.

 While you might be tempted to go with an older (and cheaper) iPad model, support for those devices will end much sooner.

-The iPad mini 2 and iPad mini 3 won't get the company's iPadOS 13 update when it arrives later on this year.
+The iPad mini 2 and iPad mini 3 didn't get the company's iPadOS 13 update.
+They'll stay put on iOS 12.